What Is An Addiction?

-There’s no one-size-fits-all way to describe addiction – it comes in many shapes and sizes.
-At its core, addiction involves any self-destructive, compulsive behavior.
+There’s no 1-size-fits-all way to describe addiction; it comes in many shapes and sizes.
+At its core, addiction involves any self-destructive and compulsive behavior.
 Although you do not intentionally seek addiction, you partake in a specific activity for the immediate relief it provides.

 Over the years, research has examined how an individual’s personality can affect their chances of addiction.
 However, having a specific personality trait does not mean you will suffer from addiction.
-Only extremely high levels of these characteristics together indicate a potentially addictive personality – something that can be addressed early on.
+Only extremely high levels of these characteristics together indicate a potentially addictive personality; this is something that can be addressed early on.

-The top three traits that increase your risk of addiction include impulsive, compulsive and sensation-seeking behaviors.
+The top 3 traits that increase your risk of addiction include impulsive, compulsive, and sensation-seeking behaviors.

 Driven to pursue new experiences and excitement, sensation seekers become easily bored without constant stimulation.
 You may love the feeling when your adrenaline is pumping, seeking thrills and taking risks.
 However, if not monitored carefully, these qualities can lead to experimenting with various substances to satisfy the intense sensations you crave.

 People are different and have unique personalities, which is why some are more at risk of developing an addiction than others.
-For example, you may be the type of person who thrives on adventure and trying out new things, but you normally think through situations and don’t act on impulse.
+For example, you may be the type of person who thrives on adventure and trying out new things; perhaps you normally think through situations and don’t act on impulse, however.
 In this instance, you probably have a lower chance of forming addictive habits.

 Keep an eye out for any of your personal attributes that are associated with addictive personalities.
 Traits of people with addictions often include a combination of:

 - Mood swings

 - Low self-esteem